 You may nominate session days and times.
+Session days and times

+Please indicate your preferred session format (please select all that apply): □ 5-hour sessions for 3 days per week □ 6-hour sessions for 5 days per fortnight □ 7.5-hour sessions for 2 days per week

+☐ No preference

+Please indicate the preferred days your child would attend kin dergarten (please select all that apply):

+□ Monday ☐ Thursday

+□ Tuesday ☐ Friday

+□ Wednesday

-Session days and times Please indicate your preferred session format (please select al l that apply): ☐ 5-hour sessions for 3 days per week \square 6-hour sessions for 5 days per fortnight \square 7.5-hour sessions for 2 days per week ☐ No preference Please indicate the preferred days your child would attend kin dergarten (please select all that apply): ☐ Monday □ Thursday □ Tuesday □ Friday ☐ Wednesday Declaration Insert the service data priv acy statement in here.
-I give permission for this information to be shared with accessing kindergarten and, if applicable, applications for State funding necessary participation.
-I give permission for this data to be anonymised, detail third parties) to help forecast future needs and help I declare that all of the information provided is true and to provide additional support for my child's dentified and aggregated (and shared with identified to improve the service.
-Parent / guardian name (please print): Parent / guardian signature:
+Declaration Insert the service data privacy statement in here.

+I give permission for this information to be shared with accessing kindergarten and, or if applicable, applications for State funding necessory participation.
+I give permission for this data to be anonymised, desired third parties) to help forecast future needs and help and the latest that all of the information provided is true and the latest that all of the information provided is true and the latest that all of the information provided is true and the latest that all of the information provided is true and the latest that all of the information provided is true and the latest that all of the information provided is true and the latest that all of the information provided is true and the latest that all of the information provided is true and the latest that all of the information provided is true and the latest that all of the information provided is true and the latest that all of the information provided is true and the latest that all of the information provided is true and the latest that all of the information provided is true and the latest that all of the information provided is true and the latest that all of the information provided is true and the latest that all of the information provided is true and the latest that all of the information provided is true and the latest that the l ssary to provide additional support for my child's dentified and aggregated (and shared with identified to improve the service.

+Parent / guardian name (please print):

+Parent / guardian signature: